Affiliate links on Android Authority may earn us a commission. Learn more.

 If your iPhone keeps crashing and restarting, start with basic troubleshooting steps like a manual restart, updating iOS and your apps, or possibly resetting various settings.
 One of those should solve your problems, but if not, try a factory reset.
 If that's still not working, you probably have a hardware issue requiring help from Apple or an authorized repair shop.

 JUMP TO KEY SECTIONS

-An app or iOS has a bug that hasn’t been patched yet
+A bug hasn’t been patched yet

 Phone settings are conflicting with one another

-You are running iOS beta software
+You’re running iOS beta software

-Your phone has a hardware problem
+Your phone has a hardware defect

 How to prevent your iPhone from restarting over and over